hollownotempty/Portfolio_4/README.md

 ### Project Goals

-As a music producer full time, I was getting sick of losing track of my clients and relying on writing down dates and times for meetings.
-With this site, clients will able to book in with me themselves in a time that suits them and I will be able to see it all clearly on the admin page.
+As a producer, a site like this makes handling clients easy.
+With an easy submission form users can submit their [stems](https://www.musicgateway.com/blog/how-to/stems-in-music-production-what-are-they-why-are-they-useful) to be mixed and mastered by a producer.

 ### User Goals

-User's are coming to this site to learn about the producer, hear some of their work, see some client testimonials and ultimately book a call if they desire.
+User's are coming to this site to learn about the producer, hear some of their work, see some client testimonials and ultimately submit music to be mixed and/or mastered if they desire.

+## Structure

+All pages on this site contain a nav bar and footer that contain links to the other pages on the site as well as social media links and small about section on the producer.

+### Home

+The home screen is simple enough.
+It contains:

+   - A hero section with a tagline
+   - A button that also leads to the submission page
+   - Artist testimonials

+### Login/Signup

+A simple form system for the purpose of signing in and signing up.

+### Submit Page

+A page with one form on it that takes the users info along with their stems link.

+### Admin Appointments Page

+A page for the admin that displays all the current submissions with the given details by the user.

 ## Flowchart